great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

   ]}>
 <TabItem value="gcs">

-Add the following checkpoint `gcs_taxi_check` to the DataContext.
+Add the following Checkpoint `gcs_taxi_check` to the DataContext.
+Here we are using the same `BatchRequest` and `ExpectationSuite` name that we used to create our Validator above, translated into a YAML configuration.

 ```python file=../../tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_gcs_yaml_configs.py#L260-L274
 ```

-Run the checkpoint directly in-code
+Next, you can either run the Checkpoint directly in-code,

 ```python file=../../tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_gcs_yaml_configs.py#L275-L277
 ```

-or through the CLI
+or through the following CLI command.

 ```bash
 great_expectations --v3-api checkpoint run gcs_taxi_check
 ```

-If you have successfully configured the local prototype, you will have the following:
+At this point, if you have successfully configured the local prototype, you will have the following:

-1. You should have an ExpectationSuite in the GCS bucket configured in `expectations_GCS_store` (ExpectationSuite is named `yellow_tripdata_suite` in our example).
+1. An ExpectationSuite in the GCS bucket configured in `expectations_GCS_store` (ExpectationSuite is named `yellow_tripdata_suite` in our example).
-2. You should have a new Validation Result in the GCS bucket configured in `validation_GCS_store`.
+2. A new Validation Result in the GCS bucket configured in `validation_GCS_store`.
-3. You should have Data Docs in the GCS bucket configured in `gs_site` and accessible by running `gcloud app browse`.
+3. Data Docs in the GCS bucket configured in `gs_site` that is accessible by running `gcloud app browse`.

 Now you are ready to migrate the local configuration to Google Cloud Composer.

 </TabItem>
 <TabItem value="bigquery">

-Add the following checkpoint `bigquery_taxi_check` to the DataContext
+Add the following Checkpoint `bigquery_taxi_check` to the DataContext.
+Here we are using the same `RuntimeBatchRequest` and `ExpectationSuite` name that we used to create our Validator above, translated into a YAML configuration.

 ```python file=../../tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery_yaml_configs.py#L287-L307
 ```

-Run the checkpoint directly in-code
+Next, you can either run the Checkpoint directly in-code,

 ```python file=../../tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery_yaml_configs.py#L308-L310
 ```

-or through the CLI
+or through the following CLI command.

 ```bash
 great_expectations --v3-api checkpoint run gcs_taxi_check
 ```

-If you have successfully configured the local prototype, you will have the following:
+At this point, if you have successfully configured the local prototype, you will have the following:

-1. You should have an ExpectationSuite in the GCS bucket configured in `expectations_GCS_store` (ExpectationSuite is named `yellow_tripdata_suite` in our example).
+1. An ExpectationSuite in the GCS bucket configured in `expectations_GCS_store` (ExpectationSuite is named `yellow_tripdata_suite` in our example).
-2. You should have a new Validation Result in the GCS bucket configured in `validation_GCS_store`.
+2. A new Validation Result in the GCS bucket configured in `validation_GCS_store`.
-3. You should have Data Docs in the GCS bucket configured in `gs_site` and accessible by running `gcloud app browse`.
+3. Data Docs in the GCS bucket configured in `gs_site` that is accessible by running `gcloud app browse`.

 Now you are ready to migrate the local configuration to Google Cloud Composer.

 </TabItem>
 </Tabs>